Editor's note: This story originally was published Jan. 5, 2010.

-When it snow 10 inches does that actually equal one inch of rain?
+When it snows 10 inches, does that actually equal one inch of rain?

 I’m sure you’ve heard that claim.
-It is a commonly shared belief that seems to get regurgitated every time it pours cats and dogs or snows feet.
+It is a belief that seems to get regurgitated every time it pours cats and dogs or snows feet.

 But, is the legend true?